EECS150/fpga_labs_fa21/lab1/spec/spec.md

 #### On Your Laptop
 If you wish to work using your laptop instead of SSHing to the workstations, you should install Vivado locally.
-You will need roughly 60GB of disk space for installations, and only 25GB after the installer is finished.
+You will need roughly 60GB of disk space for the installation process, and only 25GB after the installer is finished.

 ##### Windows or Linux
 Download the Windows exe installer or the Linux bin installer [directly from Xilinx](https://www.xilinx.com/support/download.html) for Vivado ML Edition 2021.1.
-You will need to create a Xilinx account.
+You will need to create a (free) Xilinx account.

 For Windows, just install Vivado like any other program.
 For Linux, set the execute bit `chmod +x Xilinx_Unified_2021.1_0610_2318_Lin64.bin` and execute the script `./Xilinx_Unified_2021.1_0610_2318_Lin64.bin`.

 In the installer, select "Vivado" in the "Select Product to Install" screen, pick "Vivado ML Standard" in the "Select Edition to Install" screen, and check the boxes to only install support for the Zynq-7000 part.